bryanlcamp/spsc-ring-buffer/README.md

 # Low-Latency C++23 SPSC Lock-Free Ring Buffer
 A low-latency, single-producer single-consumer (SPSC) queue written in C++ 23.
-Suitable for high frequency trading (HFT), or any project where performance is critical.
-Maximizes core-to-core data communication on modern x86_64 and ARM64 architectures.
+Suitable for high frequency trading (HFT), or any project where nanseconds are critical.
+Performs CPU core optimizations on modern x86_64 and ARM64 architectures,  including thread-pinning setting core affinity.
+Uses immediate functions (constexpr, consteval, etc.) where appropriate while doing its best to avoid cache misses.
+And ultimaetly is L1/L2 cache-aware on indiviudual cores.

 ## Performance Profiles (MacBook Air Benchmark Results)